my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 Løsning

 - *I stedet for å …, kan det være bedre å …* → Instead of …, it may be better to …
+- *I stedet for å …, kan det være mer praktisk å …* → Instead of …, it may be more practical to …
 - *I stedet er det bedre å gjøre noe* → In stead, it is better to do …
 - *En mulig løsning er at …* → A possible solution is that …
+- *nøkkelen til å gjøre noe* → the key to doing sth
+  - *Nøkkelen til å lykkes er å …* → The key to success is to …
 - *For å <u>lette</u> situasjonen* ... → To ease/alleviate the situation
 - *Det kan være praktisk å <u>tillate</u> …* → It may be practical to allow …
 - *Alternativt kan de …* → Alternatively, they can …